lucidrains/simple-hierarchical-transformer/README.md

 - [ ] do a clean wandb report showing 2x compression without much loss for character level enwik8
 - [ ] allow for some layers to only rely on token shift, no attention
 - [ ] try a self attention based compressor for hierarchies 4 or above
+- [ ] build a small autoencoder using the token embeddings as input, at the very beginning of the network, and then use intermediate feature maps for each parallel hierarchical network

 ## Citations